Brothers, Anderson file for council seats in Hertford

-The filing period for two seats on Hertford Town Council opened Friday with two candidates officially declaring their candidacies for the November election.
+The filing period for two seats on Hertford Town Council opened Friday with two newcomers officially declaring their candidacies for the November election.

 Local minister and civic activist Connie Brothers and retired U.S. Senate staffer Sandra Anderson both filed for the council seats currently held by Councilors Quentin Jackson and Frank Norman III.